ksilin/quarkusconfigrules/README.md

 For correct functionality, we need to check the configurations ending in the expected string.

 The rules allow for ignoring any violations in certain profiles.
 By default, properties in the `dev` and `test` profiles are not checked for violations.
+This can be changed per rule check.

 ## Rules

+### Increased client stability, resilience, availability

+Some rules are difficult to put into a sungle bucket, as many rules aim on reducing the number of requests and makign individual requests more efficient.
+This can hava a positive impact on the throughput of the application, but at the same time reduces the burden on the cluster, by reducing the total amount of requests.

-### Set a reasonable `max.poll.records` limit
+#### Set a reasonable `max.poll.records` limit

 The default setting of `1000` might be too high and lead to consumer session timeouts.
 If you are noticing frequent rebalances, consider identifying a safe value.